apace100/origins-docs/docs/types/bientity_condition_types/distance.md

     "compare_to": 30
 }
 ```

-This condition checks if the target is at most 30 blocks away from the actor.
+This example will check if the target entity is within 30 blocks radius relative from the actor entity.